mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 both represent the older side of the _Tlaukhu_ and so agree on many matters.

-SYOISUIS:SYOISUIS: A notoriously secretive clan, the Syoisuis favour spies and assassins over direct conflicts.
+SYOISUIS:SYOISUIS: A notoriously secretive clan, the Syoisuis favor spies and assassins over direct conflicts.
 They are also a deliberately moderate force in the _Tlaukhu_ , aiming for the middle ground in all matters to gather as many allies as possible.